rtenacity/dark-matter-genetic/slides/slides.md

 # The Dark Photon

 - Dark matter makes up 27% of the energy density of the universe and 85% of the matter density.
-- The Standard Model particles do not account for dark matter
+- The Standard Model particles do not account for dark matter, a separate dark sector is proposed
 - The dark photon is a force carrier for the dark sector, similar to the photon
-- New force can be introduced to the standard model by extending the gauge group with a new $U(1)$ gauge symmetry
+- New particle can be introduced to the standard model by extending the gauge group with a new $U(1)$ gauge symmetry
-- The dark photon is massless if the gauge symmetry remains unbroken.
+- The dark photon interacts with the SM photon via kinetic mixing.

 <Item title="Extended Standard Model">